Multi-Representation Geometric Hierarchy Fusion: An Implicit-Submap Driven Framework for Resilient 3D Place Recognition: METHOD

+where $D_{\theta}$ is implemented as a shallow multilayer perceptron (MLP) with $M_{mlp}$ hidden layers and $N_{mlp}$ neurons per layer.

+\noindent3) \textit{Neural Point Insertion and Maintenance}: During submap accumulation, upon acquisition of a new LiDAR point cloud, each point is evaluated for potential insertion into the neural point map.
+A point is instantiated as a new neural point if one of the following mutually exclusive conditions is satisfied: (1) The corresponding hash-table entry is empty, indicating that no neural point has previously been assigned to that spatial region; (2) The hash-table entry is occupied, but the Euclidean distance between the queried point $\mathbf{p}$ and the stored neural point exceeds a predefined threshold, indicating a spatial mismatch.
+In this case, the existing neural point is evicted and replaced by a newly initialized one.
+This strategy enables efficient spatial coverage while maintaining a bounded number of neural points within each submap.

-We employ a dynamic point filtering method based on the stability $\mu_{i}$ and SDF values of neural points.
-When updating the submap, a point is classified as a dynamic point and filtered out if its SDF value exceeds a dynamic distance threshold $\gamma _{d}$ and its stability value exceeds a stability threshold $\gamma _{\mu }$, Specifically, a sampled point $\mathbf{p_{W}}$ in the world coordinate system is considered dynamic if it satisfies the condition $\mathbf{S}(\mathbf{p_{W}})> \gamma _{d}$ and $\mathbf{H}(\mathbf{p_{W}})> \gamma _{\mu }$, where $\mathbf{S}(\mathbf{p_{W}})$ represents the SDF value indicating the distance from the point to the nearest surface, and $\mathbf{H}(\mathbf{p_{W}})$ represents the stability value quantifying the point's consistency across multiple observations.
-This method effectively removes dynamic objects from the map, enhancing its accuracy and consistency.
+\noindent4) \textit{Dynamic Point Filtering:} To further improve the robustness of the submap representation, we incorporate a dynamic point filtering mechanism based on the stability metric $\mu_{i}$ and SDF values.
+A point is classified as dynamic and excluded from the submap if its SDF value exceeds a dynamic distance threshold $\gamma_{d}$ and its stability exceeds a stability threshold $\gamma_{\mu}$.
+Specifically, a sampled point $\mathbf{p_{W}}$ in the world coordinate frame is considered dynamic if:

+where $\mathbf{S}(\mathbf{p_{W}})$ denotes the predicted SDF value, representing the distance to the nearest surface, and $\mathbf{H}(\mathbf{p_{W}})$ measures the temporal consistency of the point across observations.
+This filtering process operates at the submap level and effectively suppresses transient structures, thereby enhancing the accuracy and consistency of the implicit SDF representation.

+\noindent5) \textit{Sample/Label Generation and Online Update:} Upon receiving a new LiDAR scan, we first transform the scan points into the current submap (world) frame using the estimated pose.
+We then build a lightweight training set for incremental SDF fitting by combining (i) on-surface samples taken from the measured returns with target SDF set to 0, and (ii) off-surface samples drawn along each LiDAR ray, where points in front of the return are labeled with positive distances to the surface and points slightly behind the return are labeled with negative distances.
+For numerical stability, the signed distance targets are truncated to a narrow band.
+The decoder parameters and the latent features of the involved (KNN) neural points are updated online by minimizing an SDF regression loss over these samples for a small fixed number of gradient steps per incoming scan, enabling efficient incremental submap accumulation without explicit voxel storage.